lychristy/10_6_2017_Presentation/Data Visualization/FindingLifePartner.md

 ![](pic/singleAge.png)

-<p>It is clear that median age of single women are 5 years older than single men.
-If you are a lady who want to find a boyfriend under 30, then half of the single gentlemen is waiting for you.
-If you are a gentleman who look for ladies under 25 then 25% of total single ladies is waiting for you. </p>
+<p>It is clear that median age of single women are 5 years older than single men.  </p>

 <b><i>The next question is, are they good husband/wife for you? </i>.</b>